JasonDGian/z83-project/hardware.md

 ---

 ## 📍 SOC Processor.
 This processor is a System on Chip (SoC), integrating multiple critical components into a single chip.
 It combines the CPU, graphics processor, I/O controller, and other essential functions.
+- Integrated Intel HD Graphics 400.
+- Supports DirectX 11.2, OpenGL 4.3, and OpenCL 1.2
+- Supports DDR3L or LPDDR3 memory, up to 1866 MT/s.

 >[!NOTE]
-> In theory, the processor only is capable of handling 2GB of RAM, but with the paired memory it actually handles 4GB with no problem.
+> In theory, the processor only is capable of handling 2GB of RAM, but paired with the right memory it actually handles up to 8GB with no problem.

 <table>
       <tr>